Colleges by Location

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

-Institutional non-need-based scholarships or grants were given to 353 students overall (including freshmen) at Wilson College in 2024.
+353 students, including freshmen, received institutional non-need-based financial aid at this institution in 2024.
 Institutional grants or scholarships that are not based on financial need were given to 143 full-time freshman.
 The total amount of non-need-based institutional scholarships/grants was $2,877,435.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors